Our Clunes team of 40+ staff has extensive experience in meeting the learning and developmental needs of adolescent students in a residential setting.

 Meet the Clunes leadership team

-Daniel is responsible for the student wellbeing program at Clunes and coordinating the Clunes team of house leaders.
-He is also responsible for the effective day-to-day running of student houses including cooking and cleaning.
+Daniel was previously Head of Student Welfare at Clunes, responsible for the student wellbeing program at Clunes and coordinating the Clunes team of house leaders.
+He was also responsible for the effective day-to-day running of student houses including cooking and cleaning.

 I love the meaningful, rich experiential learning we facilitate for the students that come to Clunes.
 Included in this is the real and authentic impact our students and the Clunes program has within the local community.